quantscious/finmlkit/README.md

 Many existing pipelines still rely on outdated conventions like time bars, fixed-window labels, and oversimplified features—not because they are optimal, but because better alternatives are often harder to implement and scale.
 FinMLKit addresses this gap by providing a research-grade foundation for working directly with raw trade data, including information-driven bar types, path-aware labeling with the Triple Barrier Method, microstructure features like volume profiles and footprints, and sample weighting for overlapping events—all powered by high-performance, Numba-accelerated internals.

 This project aims not only to offer tools, but to foster collaboration.
 By open-sourcing the core infrastructure, we invite contributors to improve, extend, and build on a shared foundation—raising the methodological standard across both academia and industry.
-FinMLKit is structured to support reproducible research, with clean APIs, modular design, and citable releases (see citation info at the bottom).
+FinMLKit is structured to support **reproducible research**, with clean APIs, modular design, and **citable releases** (see citation info at the bottom).
 Our vision is to **democratize access to advanced techniques**, make rigorous pipelines more practical, and accelerate the adoption of robust, transparent practices in financial ML.